Shore Theater: Closure and redevelopment

 The building was sold in 1978 or 1979 to Kansas Fried Chicken owner Horace Bullard, who had bought numerous properties in Coney Island.
 Bullard unsuccessfully tried to renovate the theater into a hotel and casino.
 Despite the redevelopment of Coney Island in the early 2000s, the Shore Theater was not developed and continued to rot.
 Squatters and graffiti writers started to frequent the structure, and while the electricity still worked, the floor was littered with rubble, according to pictures taken in 2006 by area historian Charles Denson.
 Few people were allowed inside the building, which was heavily guarded; security was increased after a blogger was able to break in and take several images of the building.
 The theater was made an official city landmark by the New York City Landmarks Preservation Commission in 2010.

 In January 2016, developer Pye Properties purchased the Shore Theater for $14 million.
 No official decision was made at first, though a hotel and entertainment complex were proposed.
 At the time, the cost of the retail space in the theater was estimated at 75 $/ft2.
 Then, in August 2018, it was announced that a 50-room boutique hotel was being planned within the former Shore Theater.
 If built, the hotel would be the first to be constructed in Coney Island in more than half a century.
 Gerner Kronick + Valcarcel Architects presented a design in January 2019, and after some minor changes, the Landmarks Preservation Commission approved a revised design that March.
 Under the revised plan, there will be a spa and shops on the ground floor, as well as hotel rooms in the former office space.
 According to the developers, the hotel was to have been completed in 2021.
+The renovation did not begin until early 2023.